 Ansky wrote The Dybbuk during the turbulent years of 1912-17.
 The idea for the play came to him as he led a Jewish folklore expedition through the Jewish communities of the Pale of Settlement in Eastern Europe.
 The expedition was cut short by the outbreak of World War I. Plans to produce the play in Russian – by Stanislavsky’s Moscow Art Theater – were aborted by the Bolshevik Revolution.

-Ansky, who died in 1920, never lived to see it produced in Russian, Yiddish or Hebrew.
+Ansky, died in 1920 and never lived to see it produced in Russian, Yiddish or Hebrew.
 The play, however, was destined to become one of the most produced in the history of Jewish theater.
 Ansky’s fascination with rabbinical wisdom, spirituality and Jewish folklore are clearly evident in The Dybbuk.
-The play will be performed in English.
+The playwas being performed in English.

 The Dybbuk tells the story of a young bride in a Polish shtetl who is possessed by the spirit – a dybbuk– of her dead beloved.
 The bride, Leah, though betrothed by her ambitious father to a wealthy stranger, yearns for Chonnen, a troubled young scholar.
 Chonnen’s frustration at being thwarted in love drives him to the secrets of the Kabbalah which he believes can unlock the hidden powers of the universe and enable him to marry Leah.
 But, as the plot unfolds, he finds there is a heavy price to pay for delving into secret things.

 In the 100 years since it’s creation, The Dybbuk has become a canonical work of Hebrew and Yiddish theater, has been translated into a score of languages and intrigued audiences around the world.
-The play will be performed in English.
-Performances will be followed by an audience discussion with the director and cast.
+Performances at every venue were followed by a lively audience conversation with the director and cast.